 Figuring out what you really want in life is likely the most important adventure you will ever face.

 By age 26, I was in the process of selling that business, which did $8M in revenue.
-These are small potatoes by today’s Internet fortune standards, but at the time, for me, it was a level of success well beyond anything I’d ever imagined.
+Small potatoes by today’s Internet fortune standards, but at the time, for me, it was a level of success well beyond anything I’d ever imagined.

 I had material success, sure.
+But, it felt empty.
 But why didn’t it satisfy me?
 What exactly did I need?
 What was I craving?
 What was missing?
 Where does happiness and fulfillment come from, anyway?

 I had no idea.